 Case study: Tamil Nadu Transgender Welfare Board, India

-In Tamil Nadu, a southern state of India, transgender women, or ‘Aravanis’, have a history that goes back centuries.32 However, in the present day they face many of the structural factors that make transgender people at risk of HIV.
+In Tamil Nadu, a southern state of India, transgender women, or ‘Aravanis’, have a history that goes back centuries.32 However, in the present day they face many of the structural factors that put transgender people at risk of HIV.
 One study in India found that 46% of transgender women reported being subjected to forced sex.
-Many Aravanis also consume alcohol excessively, to ‘manage rough clients’ or ‘forget worries’.19
+Many Aravanis also consume alcohol excessively, to "manage rough clients" or "forget worries".33

-Tamil Nadu is also the only state to provide free sex reassignment surgery.35 States in India, such as Tamil Nadu, that have a history of transgender people organising groups to advocate for their own rights, tend to also have the highest standards of care and the most community-based organisations meeting transgender people’s needs.36
+Tamil Nadu is also the only state to provide free sex reassignment surgery.35 States in India such as Tamil Nadu that have a history of transgender people organising groups to advocate for their own rights, tend to also have the highest standards of care and the most community-based organisations that meet transgender people’s needs.36

-This demonstrates that, whilst the welfare board provides a good example of state-level practice that could be replicated across South Asia, there is also a real need to support the formation and organising of groups of transgender people, who can lead the way in addressing their own HIV-related needs.
+This demonstrates that while the welfare board provides a good example of state-level practice that could be replicated across South Asia, there is also a real need to support the formation and organising of groups of transgender people who can lead the way in addressing their own HIV-related needs.

 Access to HIV testing and antiretroviral treatment and for transgender people

 Generally, data on transgender access to HIV treatment and testing services is scarce.
 In India, where there are successful targeted interventions, 9 out of 10 transgender people have access to HIV testing.

 One study of people living with HIV in the United States of America (USA) found that only 59% of transgender participants, compared to 82% of those with a birth-assigned gender, were accessing ART.37 HIV-related stigma also creates barriers to getting tested for many transgender people.
 In a study in the USA, 73% of transgender women who tested HIV-positive were unaware of their status.38